isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 rock categories are not included based on the interpretation that biogenic sedimentary rock will be in a different category, e.g. carbonate sedimentary rock or organic rich sedimentary rock.
 - Sediment composed of greater than 50 percent material of biogenic origin.
 Because the biogenic material may be skeletal remains that are not organic, all biogenic sediment is not necessarily organic-rich.
+- Sediment composed of greater than 50 percent material of biogenic origin.
+Because the biogenic material may be skeletal remains that are not organic, all biogenic sediment is not necessarily organic-rich.